The Energy Innovation and Carbon Dividend Act of 2021 hits the House

 Former Congressman Francis Rooney, a Republican who sponsored the bill during the last Congress, also offered his support for the legislation: “I am thankful to Congressman Deutch for reintroducing the carbon tax and dividend proposal which we worked on together the last few years.
 A tax on carbon is the most market- friendly and efficient means of value pricing the adverse impacts of burning carbon and of driving the energy markets towards cleaner fuels, beginning with natural gas and moving increasingly to renewables.”

-For now, the bill has no Republican cosponsors.
+For now, the Energy Innovation and Carbon Dividend Act has no Republican cosponsors.
 Under different circumstances, Rep. Deutch may have waited longer to reintroduce his bill in order to enroll GOP cosponsors.
 But with congressional action on climate change moving at an accelerated pace, a short window of opportunity requires putting solutions on the table quickly.

 Citizens’ Climate Lobby is still committed to a bipartisan approach to enacting legislation.
 Having buy-in from members of Congress on both sides of the aisle will help ensure that the policy holds up over time and does not succumb to shifting political winds.
 And outside of Congress, this policy has support across the political spectrum from right-leaning business groups, Republican state legislators, conservatives right here in CCL, and more.

 CCL President Madeleine Para, speaking to the issue of bipartisanship, said, “I applaud Rep. Deutch for the swift reintroduction with strong Democratic support.
 CCL will continue our work to bring both Republicans and Democrats to the table to enact strong and durable climate legislation.”